marko-knoebl/slides/sections/react-07-project-setup-and-development-tooling/20-dev-server-build-and-deployment-en.md

 simple options for trying out deployment options without login:

-- https://netlify.com/drop (hosting for 24 hours, may fail on first try)
+- https://netlify.com/drop (hosting for 1 hour, may fail on first try)
 - https://tiiny.host/ (upload via a zip folder, hosting for a couple of days)